-The Optimized TSP includes a total of 13 gates.
-Three (3) gates would be lift gates and one gate would be a sector gate.
+The RP includes a total of 13 gates.
+Three gates would be lift gates and one gate would be a sector gate.
 These gates would allow navigation of recreational vessels.
-There are nine (9) sluice gates which would be control structures (non-navigable).
+There are nine sluice gates that would be control structures (non-navigable).